wp-plugins/wp-club-manager/readme.txt

 Comes with all the tools you need to manage your sports club or team website.
 Features include:

-* Included sports are soccer, baseball, basketball, hockey, netball, volleyball, Aussie rules, American football and rugby
+* Included sports are soccer, baseball, basketball, hockey, netball, vollayball, Aussie rules, American football and rugby
 * Manage multiple teams
 * Player and staff profiles
 * Player ratings